 - a.
 Failure to contact the Sports Coordinator via phone or email with 24 hours notice will result in a Forfeit Fine of \$15. - 1.
-The \$15 fine will be placed on the Team Captain's registration account. - O. A player that accumulates more than 5 yellow cards will be suspended from the league(s) they participate in. - P. A Player that accumulates more then 2 red cards will be suspended from the league as well as fined \$25 for unsportsmanlike behavior. - Q. All fines must be paid before playoffs. - a.
+The \$15 fine will be placed on the Team Captain's registration account. - O. A player that accumulates more than 5 yellow cards in a season will be suspended from the league(s) they participate in. - P. A Player that accumulates more than 2 red cards in a season will be suspended from the league as well as fined \$25 for unsportsmanlike behavior. - Q. A Team (as a whole) that accumulates 10 yellow cards or 4 red cards in a season will be suspended for a minimum of 1 season or 8 weeks and will forfeit the remaining games of the season that current season - R. All fines must be paid before the playoffs. - a.
 Any fines incurred during playoffs must be paid prior to the start of a new season. - b.
-Future registration will not be accepted until the fine is paid in full. - R. Substitutions: Each team may substitute players freely. - a.
+Future registration will not be accepted until the fine is paid in full. - S. Substitutions: Each team may substitute for players freely. - a.
 Players must substitute off the field of play or within the Touch Line in the area of their Team Bench. - b.
 For substitutions within the Touch Line, neither the player entering the field nor the player being substituted may play the ball while the other is on the field.
 If a team has committed this infraction 2 or more times, the team will receive a blue card penalty and play down 1 player. - 1.
-Substitutions are allowed during an Overtime Period - S. Injuries: Injured players may be required to leave the field of play at the discretion of the referee.
+Substitutions are allowed during an Overtime Period - T. Injuries: Injured players may be required to leave the field of play at the discretion of the referee.
 If needed the clock will be stopped at the discretion of the staff.
 After leaving the field, the supervisor will determine when the injured player can return to the field.
 If the injury was to waste time, the player may remain off the field for a maximum of 3 minutes.